ua-gist-604b-f23/geoserver-osm-styled/README.md

 ### 6. Import OSM data

-I created a `[Dockerfile](./Dockerfile)` that contains the [imposm3](https://imposm.org/docs/imposm3/latest/tutorial.html) executable.
-This is the OSM Importer that will import OSM data into the schema that will work with our new styles.
+[imposm3](https://imposm.org/docs/imposm3/latest/tutorial.html)  is the OSM Importer that will import OSM data into the schema that will work with our new styles.

 This section serves as an alternate method for [The OSM PostGIS Database](https://github.com/geosolutions-it/osm-styles#the-osm-postgis-database) from the osm-styles README.
 Essentially, we are going to run `imposm` with: